davidfrank96/local-man-platform-app/docs/navigation.md

 - restored nearby vendor data still yields to one live nearby fetch before it becomes authoritative again
 - admin vendor create, update, deactivate, hours, image, and featured-dish mutations invalidate restored discovery vendor data
 - vendor-image uploads also invalidate restored discovery data because public vendor detail may now prefer the new storage-backed image
+- mobile Popular and Last selected retention actions use `Open` for direct detail navigation, while desktop can keep map-preview actions where the map is visible beside the list

 ## Search and filter rules